 Fire Sprinkler Water Storage Tank Installation

-Automatic Sprinkler Systems require constant water pressure in the supply lines to keep a building protected.
-These sprinklers are meant to control fire and not completely extinguish it.
+Property owners need accurate information about sprinkler system use and water supply.
+To protect a property, use of automatic sprinkler systems requires constant water pressure in the supply lines.
+Service from these sprinklers is meant to control fire and not completely extinguish it.
 Needed Fire Flow (NFF) is defined as the rate of flow considered necessary to control a major fire in a specific building for a certain duration.
 An example of NFF for a 28,955 square foot building with an extra high hazard group 2 classification requires 1,000 gallons per minute be used for a duration of one hour which is the recommended NFPA hose stream allowance.
-That equates to 60,000-gallons of water storage.
-This capacity and water flow rate is best achieved using underground storage tanks.
+That amount equates to 60,000-gallons of water storage.
+This amount of capacity and water flow rate is best achieved using underground storage tanks.

 Advantages of Installing an Underground Fiberglass Tank

-- Underground water storage tanks won’t freeze (average winter temperatures in New England is 50 degrees) and are less likely to grow bacteria and algae
+- One important advantage is that underground water storage tanks won’t freeze (average ground temperature, below frostline, during New England winters is 50 degrees) and are less likely to grow bacteria and algae

 - Fiberglass tanks do not rust or corrode

-- Underground tanks with lockable hatches are safe from vandalism
+- All underground water storage containers with lockable hatches are safe from vandalism

-- Fiberglass tanks do not develop hairline cracks like the ones that form in concrete tanks and are not subject to corrosion as steel reinforcement does in concrete
+- Fiberglass USTs do not develop hairline cracks like the ones that form in concrete tanks and are not subject to corrosion as steel reinforcement does in concrete

 - Multicompartment underground storage tanks can store both drinking water and fire protection water in separate chambers.